LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

     - **Medium** (displayed in yellow) - The score is between 34 and 67.
 The user has access to some high-risk permissions that they use, or have medium resource reach.
     - **Low** (displayed in green) - The score is between 0 and 33.
 The user has access to few high-risk permissions.
 They use all their permissions and have low resource reach.

+ > [!NOTE]
- The number displayed on the graph shows how many users contribute to a particular score.
+ > The number displayed on the graph shows how many users contribute to a particular score.
 To view detailed data about a user, hover over the number.

 The distribution graph displays all the users who contribute to the permission creep.
 It displays how many users contribute to a particular score.
 For example, if the score from the PCI chart is 14, the graph shows how many users have a score of 14.

 - The **PCI Trend** graph shows you the historical trend of the PCI score over the last 90 days.
 - To download the **PCI history report**, select **Download**.

 #### View information on the heat map

     1. Select the number on the heat map bubble to display: